ipython/ipython-website/index.rst

 IPython is open source (released under the revised BSD license), and is used by a range of `other projects <http://wiki.ipython.org/Projects_using_IPython>`_.
-The `talks and presentations <presentation.html>`_ we have given about IPython provide a good overview of its capabilities.
+The `talks and presentations <presentation.html>`_ we have given about IPython provide a good overview of its capabilities, and our documentation page also contains a list of :ref:`videos and screencasts <videos>`.

 IPython supports Python 2.6 to 2.7 and 3.1 to 3.2.
 Using it with Python 3
 requires a separate download, described in our `Python 3 wiki page`__.
 Our